 2. Healthier Indoor Air

-Media air filters can be effective at collecting dust, pollen, dander and other larger particles, but only the highest-rated HEPA filters can trap minuscule bacteria and viruses.
+Media air filters can trap minuscule bacteria and viruses.
 UV lights decrease the number of microorganisms in the air without reducing airflow.

 3. Improved Efficiency